Adampultz/Queer-Sonic-Fingerprint/README.md

 <h1> Queer Sonic Fingerprint </h1>
 <h2> Code for the sound installation <em> Queer Sonic Fingerprint</em> </h2>

+This repository contains the code base for the sound installation <em> Queer Sonic Fingerprint </em> (QSF).
+QSF is a collaboration between Isabel Bredenbröker and Adam Pultz Melbye.
+The code is written by Adam Pultz.

+This code is based around an evolutionary algorithm that takes frequency responses as its genome.
+The code introduces several novel evolutionary techniques, some of which are covered in the paper presentation Adam Pultz gave at the Speculative Sound Synthesis Symposium in Graz, September 2024: https://speculativesoundsynthesis.iem.sh/symposium/docs/proceedings/pultz/

 Familiarity with SuperCollider is assumed.

 <h3> Dependencies:</h3>